StephenYang190/smros/src/README.md

 # Semantic Mapping based on ROS

-This repository contains the completeation of semantic mapping based on ros.
+This repository contains the completion of semantic mapping based on ros.

 Developed by Tongda Yang.